 There are four basic benefits of bankruptcy.
 First, creditors are no longer allowed to bother you for debt collection.
 Their annoying phone calls, their letters, and other attempts to repossess your property stop.
 Some of these efforts stop permanently, while others stopped temporarily.

 The second benefit is that in many cases bankruptcy leads to the discharge of debts.
-This means that most credit card and medical debts as well as other types of debts are extinguished.
+This means that most credit card and medical debts, as well as other types of debts, are extinguished.

-A third benefit is that a person filing for bankruptcy can usually protect or exempt some of their property from creditor's claims.
+A third benefit is that a person filing for bankruptcy can usually protect or exempt some of their property from the creditor's claims.
 Exemptions vary depending on the situation.
 One of our trained attorneys can help you see how these exemptions may apply to your particular case.

 The fourth benefit of bankruptcy is that it allows you to reorganize your finances.
 For example, Chapter 13 bankruptcy allows an individual to pay off their debt over an extended period of time, usually maxing out at five years.

 Chapter 7 bankruptcy is designed to provide individuals with a fresh start.
 Often times, this form of bankruptcy is referred to as a liquidation because any nonexempt assets a person has is converted into cash to pay off debts.

 Chapter 13, on the other hand, is a stopgap type of bankruptcy.
 It is designed to provide protection for individuals who have short-term setbacks but who in the future will be in a position to begin to repay their debts and catch up on past payments.